primitivefinance/arbiter/README.md

 ## Configuration File

-To run arbiter with a configuration file, we can run the command `cargo run see --config true` or, if we have built the latest changes, `arbiter see --config true`.
+To run arbiter with a configuration file, we can run the command `cargo run see --config` or, if we have built the latest changes, `arbiter see --config`.
 This will load in configuration settings from a `config.toml` file located in `./crates/cli/src/`.
 Feel free to make custom configuration files for your needs.
 The logic that finds the file is in `crates/cli/src/config/mod.rs`; remember to add the path of your new file to the list of file paths.

 ## Setting Custom RPC